 Chances are, not many.
-This is maybe because of gear reasons (not having 2 different microphones of great quality), because of insufficient inputs on the soundcard, or even the lack of time in setting up.
+This is maybe because of gear reasons (not having 2 different microphones of acceptable quality), because of insufficient inputs on the interface, or even the lack of time in setting it all up.
 But we all know that in the legendary studios they dual mic the guitar amp.
-They have these incredible microphones at hand, rooms with acoustic so wonderful that the take sets itself straight away in the mix, they have time to tweak the amp’s placement in the room, to change the type of guitars, etc. and amidst all that they can also dual mic.
+They have these incredible microphones at hand, rooms with acoustics so wonderful that the take sets itself straight away in the mix, they have time to tweak the amp’s placement in the room, to change the type of guitars, etc. and amidst all that they can also dual mic.
 What you want to achieve when you record a track are width and depth.
 As the name is self-explanatory, width can be understood as the space the track will take in the final mix in terms of panning (the stereo field).For depth, it is about looking at as a layer: is it just going to be as thin as paint or as thick as the wall it is on?

 Spread your sound around

 When recording with a single mic, what we always get is precision.
 The sound appears very precisely at one spot in the mix.
 If you pan at 9 o’clock, there is no mistaking where the track is.
 But there is no width to the sound.
 This is where dual miking steps in.
 With two mics you can spread your guitar track more in your mix.
 You will lose in terms of the precision of where exactly the guitar is but it will wrap the listener depending on how much you spread it.
 This is the easiest way to use dual miking.